Fa gao: Singapore

 Chinese Singaporeans use fa gao as offerings during ancestral worship.

 Thailand

 In Thailand, this type of cake is called Khanom thuai fu (ขนมถ้วยฟู, /th/), which translates to "fluffy snack in a cup".
 It is one of nine auspicious Thai desserts, because its name has an auspicious meaning, conveying prosperity or progress.

 Influences outside Asia

-Mauritius
+Mauritius and Reunion island

 In Mauritius, the fa gao is known as "poutou chinois" (lit.
 'Chinese puttu') or "poutou rouge" (lit. 'red puttu' in French).
-It is called "pot pan" (發粄/发粄; fa ban) by the Mauritians of Hakka descent.
-Fa gao in Mauritius is typically pink in colour, and it is eaten on Chinese New Year.
+It is called "pot pan" (發粄/发粄; fa ban) by the Mauritians of Hakka descent, and by Reunionese people of Hakka descent.
+Fa gao in Mauritius and Reunion is typically pink in colour, and it is eaten on Chinese New Year.
 However, it is actually sold and eaten all year long.